 The School of Chemistry and Biochemistry is committed to providing exceptional academic and career advisement to its undergraduate majors.
 On an individual basis, students meet with advisors throughout the year and at least once a term to discuss issues such as course selection, graduation requirements, undergraduate research, internship, and career opportunities.
-Undergraduate advisors include Dr. Amanda Stephens (advisement coordinator), Dr. Michael Evans, Dr. William Howitz, Dr. Anh Le, Dr. Christy O'Mahony, Dr. Mary Peek, Dr. Pamela Pollet, Dr. Carrie Shepler, and Dr. Hui Zhu.
+Undergraduate advisors include Dr. Hui Zhu (advisement coordinator), Dr. Michael Evans, Dr. Mioy Huynh, Dr. Anh Le, Dr. Christy O'Mahony, Dr. Mary Peek, Dr. Pamela Pollet, Dr. Deborah Santos, and Dr. Carrie Shepler.
 Advisors may be contacted via email or AdvisorLink.
-Undergraduates may also contact Dr. Amanda Stephens (email@example.com) to determine their advisor.
-Additional information on academic advisement at Georgia Tech is available at https://advising.gatech.edu/
+Current student can find their assigned academic advisor by logging into the Chemistry and Biochemistry Majors Canvas site and following the instructions on the home page.
+Undergraduates may also contact Dr. Hui Zhu (email@example.com) to determine their advisor.

 A number of FREE tutoring and academic support resources (e.g., stress management workshops, study skill training) are available for students on the Georgia Tech campus.

 Progress grades are assigned for all 1000- and 2000-level courses at Georgia Tech.
 Assigned at approximately the fourth week of the term, these grades provide students with an understanding of their current performance in their coursework.
 A grade of satisfactory (i.e., coursework performance at the C level or better) or unsatisfactory (coursework performance of D or F) is provided by the instructor.
 These grades are not a part of the student's permanent transcript but should prompt the student to take immediate action to address issues related to poor performance.